UWMRO/uwmro.github.io/_pages/checklist.md

 - Turn off power strip to the small appliances (toaster, coffee maker, etc.).
 Turn off lights, vent fans, the stereo, etc. (but do not turn off the computers).

-- [ ] Remove the tube from the water jug under the sink and seal the water jug.
+- Remove the pipe and seal the water jug under the sink.

-- [ ] Close and secure the dayroom shutters.
-[Secure the lines to the cleats](https://www.animatedknots.com/cleat-hitch-halyard-knot).
+- Close and secure the dayroom shutters.
+[Cleat the lines](https://www.animatedknots.com/cleat-hitch-halyard-knot) so the wind doesn't tangle them.

-- [ ] Turn off the water pump circuit breaker.
+- Turn off the water pump circuit breaker.
 Log the water level and write a log entry for your departure.
-Note if the next group should plan to restock any pantry items.
+This is a good time to note if it's time to restock any essentials.

 - If you turned on the air conditioning, turn it off, and cover the vents.
 Turn off the HVAC system with the furnace master control switch.

-- Secure the propane: turn off at the tank, disconnect, store out of sight outside, under the air conditioning vents.
-Grill goes indoors.
+- Secure the propane: Store them out of sight, under the air conditioning vents outside.
+The propane tanks never go indoors, but the grill does.

-7. Close all interior doors.
+- Close and latch *every* interior door.
 Ensure exterior doors are fully secured, and lock the gate behind you as you leave.

 ## Contact Information
 Problem reports should be addressed to Oliver Fraser: (206) 669-1886,  Email: ojf@uw.edu